fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.RedisCache/v1.1.10/Set-AzureRmRedisCacheDiagnostics.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmRedisCacheDiagnostics** cmdlet enables diagnostics for an azure_2 Redis Cache.
+The **Set-AzureRmRedisCacheDiagnostics** cmdlet enables diagnostics for an Azure Redis Cache.

 ## EXAMPLES